IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 As we have made all these optimizations to our Java application, we would need to update the Dockerfile to take advantage of these changes.
 We now run our application with App CDS and AOT so we would need to add these files to the container.
 The arguments supplied to run our application would also need to be updated.

 As Windows users couldn't use the AOT features and as the AOT shared cache is platform dependent, only Linux users will be able to rebuild the image and successfully run a container using the cache.
-If you're a Linux user you can follow the next sub-section to rebuild the image using these new features, otherwise go to the next subsection where you will be able to pull the image from Docker Hub.
+If you're a Linux user you can follow the [next sub-section](#rebuilding-the-docker-image) to rebuild the image using these new features, otherwise skip this subsection and the [sub-section after](#pulling-the-docker-image) will give steps to pull the image from Docker Hub.

 ### Rebuilding the Docker Image